open-compensation-token-license/license-token-website/wikisrc/blockchain-project-funding-through-yield-farming.md

 1. **Value Creation:** Yield farming boosts visibility and valuation.
 2. **Cost-Effectiveness:** Reduces dependency on costly traditional fundraising methods.
 3. **Liquidity Enhancement:** Ensures the token remains liquid and tradable, maintaining investor confidence.
+For more on liquidity, see [Arbitrum Liquidity](https://www.license-token.com/wiki/arbitrum-liquidity).

 ## Challenges and Risks

 1. **Market Volatility:** Cryptocurrency markets are highly volatile.
 2. **Smart Contract Risks:** Dependence on smart contracts can pose risks if not thoroughly audited.
+For more on smart contracts, visit [Smart Contracts on Blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).
 3. **Short-Term Focus:** Projects may attract ROI-driven farmers who exit once rewards taper.

 ## Future Prospects